Contact Us Today (424) 372-3112

 California Penal Code 1018 PC defines withdrawing a plea:

-Penal Code 1018 requires a defendant to show “good cause” to file a motion of withdrawal of plea.
-This means a defendant must be able to demonstrate the guilty plea was entered in court due to a mistake, ignorance, or other factor proving they didn't intend to enter a guilty plea.
+Penal Code 1018 requires a defendant to show “good cause” to file a motion to withdraw a guilty plea.
+This means a defendant must be able to demonstrate that the guilty plea was entered in court due to a mistake, ignorance, or other factor proving they didn't intend to enter a guilty plea.

 The California criminal justice system defines “good cause” as any of the following relating to a defendant in a criminal case: